 He holds a B.S.
 Degree from Alcorn State University in General Agriculture and a master’s degree in Public Financial Management from The American University, Washington D.C., an Honorary Doctorate of Humanities from the New Foundation Theological Seminary in Terry, Mississippi, along with further Biblical studies from Reformed Theological Seminary in Jackson, MS, and Stephen Olford Preaching Institute in Memphis, Tennessee.

-Neddie has been married to his wife Tommie for fortyfour years.
-They have five children, eleven grandchildren and four great grandchildren.
+Neddie has been married to his wife Tommie for forty six years.
+They have five children, eleven grandchildren and five great grandchildren.
 They live in Clinton, Mississippi.